kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 Be sure to replace the `name=[Report Name]` and `format=[Format]` parameters in the URL above.

 ##### Authenticate using a username and password
 We are able to do basic authentication using a username and password combination, which is specified in the contents of a htpasswd file.
 We, by default, create a secret containing an empty htpasswd data.
-You can, however, configure the `reporting-operator.spec.authProxy.htpasswd.data` and `reporting-operator.spec.authProxy.htpasswd.createSecret` keys to use this method.
+You can, however, configure the `reporting-operator.spec.authProxy.htpasswd.data` and `reporting-operator.spec.authProxy.htpasswd.createSecret: true` keys to use this method.
 See the [basic authentication](#basic-authentication-usernamepassword) section for more information.

 Once you have specified the above in your `MeteringConfig` CR, you can run the following command: